smalone11/website-optimization/README.md

 ## Running the Application

-1. In the *src* directory, open *index.html* in your browser to see the old portfolio site.
+1. In the *src* directory, open *index.html* in a web browser to see the old portfolio site.
+Clicking on the last link on the page will open the old version of Cam's Pizzeria.
-  1. You can also click on the last link on the page, Cam's Pizzeria, to see the old site with slower load times and lower fps while scrolling.

-2. In the *dist* directory, open *index.html* in your browser to see the new portfolio site.
+2. In the *dist* directory, open *index.html* in a web browser to see the new portfolio site.
+Clicking on the last link will now open to the new version of Cam's Pizzeria.
-  1. You can once again click on *Cam's Pizzeria* to now see the new site with faster load times and smoother scrolling.

 ## Optimizations